kulvirvirk/OperatorsInJava/README.md

 Fifth seciton in code shows an example of Logical operator == (comparision operator).

 Sixth seciton in code shows an example of Logical operator && (AND operator).
+Seventh seciton in code shows an example of Logical operator && (AND operator).